The Russian Mafia or Vorami v Zakone (“Thieves-in-Law”) has its origins in the Gulag Prison sytem of the Communist Soviet Union.

 As a result, the next generation of Russian Criminals does not adhere to the original strict code of the Vorami v Zakone as shown by the decline and corruption of the Vorami v Zakone’s old system of Tatoos held sacred by the Russian Mafia since its inception in the Russian Gulags of the 1920s.

-Today, its uncertain whether the Russian Mafia will survive in its most Orthodox form as Russian Culture including that of the Vorami v Zakone is affected by Western Cultural influence since the collapse of the Soviet Union.
+Today, its uncertain whether the Russian Mafia Thieves In Law will survive in its most Orthodox form as Russian Culture including that of the Vorami v Zakone is affected by Western Cultural influence since the collapse of the Soviet Union.

 In the Documentary Thieves By Law, we get an intimate look the History of the Vorami v Zakone from Members of the Russian Mafia who seek posterity to preserve the old ways of the Vorami v Zakone.